 It looks like ulceration on the lower side of the tongue it appears on those patients which have the weak immune system the term fungemia is related to the cells having week immunity for example it appears in those patients having HIV infection its major study is on the horses but its epidemiology is not still discovered the blisters on the lips of the mouth are the indication of antifungal therapy further diagnose is done by different test.

-The septic Arthritis can be distinguish from infectious arthritis by it signs for example fever nucleated cells count in the fluid of the human patient but the fungal arthritis looks more resemble with the noninfectious inflammatory arthritis than acute bacterial arthritis their culture cannot be e distinguish better fungal are tight ass looks more resemble that we done on infectious inflammatory arthritis then cute infectious bacterial arthritis their culture cannot be distinguished easily.
+The septic Arthritis can be distinguish from infectious arthritis by it signs for example fever nucleated cells count in the fluid of the human patient but the fungal arthritis looks more resemble with the noninfectious inflammatory arthritis than acute bacterial arthritis their culture cannot be e distinguish better fungal.
+Looks more resemble that we done on infectious inflammatory arthritis then cute infectious bacterial arthritis their culture cannot be distinguished easily.

 The role of fungus candida SPP in the gastric ulcer pathogenicity is still not determined in one study it was discover that candida SPP gather at the at the ulcer site mucosal layer of the Gastrointestinal of the foal that was died due to ruptured gastric intestine this research shows that these fungal pathogens have a role in ulcer of gastric intestine of foal the horses which are suffering from endometritis have 1 to 5% fungal infection are more likely to called fungal endometritis.